-If there is any razor that is most-associated with Merkur, it would be the 34C.
-This 80-year old safety razor provides a classic wet shaving experience that so many desire.
+If there is any razor that is most associated with Merkur, it would be the 34C.
+This 80-year old safety razor provides a classic wet shaving experience that many desire.
 While this razor is short, the increased control allows for easy and measured passes.
-The aggressiveness of the 34C is very similar to the 23C and 38C.
+The 34C’s aggressiveness is very similar to the 23C and 38C.
 You can expect close yet comfortable results.

 Like many other Merkur razors, the knurling on the 34C handle provides additional grip.

-Consider the 34C if this is your first safety razor…full review.
+Consider the 34C if this is your first safety razor.

 At 4.2″ in length and weighing a relatively light 2.08oz (59g), the Merkur 23C is a close equivalent to a modern cartridge razor.
-By providing a mild shave, the 23C should be helpful in preventing razor bumps and razor burn.
+By providing a mild shave, the 23C should help prevent razor bumps and razor burn.

 After a single pass with the grain, you can expect a stubble-like texture to remain.
 For closer results, consider shaving across and against the grain.

-Additionally, men with larger hands will find the 23C easier to control given the longer handle…full review.
+Additionally, men with larger hands will find the 23C easier to control, given the longer handle.

 Also known as the slant bar, the Merkur 37C is mechanically different from the other Merkur razors reviewed.
-The 37C cuts facial hair at an angle, akin to a scythe.
-A cutting blade set at an angle reduces both tugging and pulling on hair follicle as it is cut.
+The 37C cuts facial hair at an angle akin to a scythe.
+A cutting blade set at an angle reduces both tugging and pulling on the hair follicle.
 Ultimately, this design helps to reduce irritation during and post-shave.

 By all other measures, including length, weight, and grip, the Merkur 37C is identical to the 34C.
 The Merkur 37C is a top consideration for those men with sensitive skin.
-This razor is best suited for experienced wet shavers…full review.
+This razor is best-suited for experienced wet shavers.

 Well-designed and minimalist, the Merkur Futur is a beautiful-looking safety razor.
-Appearance aside, the Futur is also exceedingly heavy and long.
+However, appearance aside, the Futur is also exceedingly heavy and long.
 The Futur weighs an impressive 4.44oz (126g) and stands at 4.2″ in length.

 The Merkur Futur, like the Merkur Progress, is an adjustable safety razor.
-By turning the handle, you can increase or decrease the blade gap, impacting the shave’s aggressiveness.
+You can increase or decrease the blade gap by turning the handle, impacting the shave’s aggressiveness.
 When tuned to the lowest setting, the Merkur Futur is still quite aggressive.
-This razor is best considered for those men who like close results and are experienced using a safety razor…full review.
+This razor is best considered for those men who like close results and are experienced using a safety razor.